Who, what, when, where, and why?

 What does Tomorrow cover?

-As you can tell from our principles, we are looking for a variety of news, features, investigations, history pieces and satire.
+As you can tell from our principles, we are looking for a variety of news, features, investigations, and history.
 We might look for a local story first, but set it within a global context.

 Why core principles and are there others?

 The model for core principles was developed to offer a stronger and more enduring foundation for

 journalism.
 Technology is merely a tool for meeting our principles, rather than the basis for our journalism.
 Rather than constantly chasing new developments to find readers, we must find the content to justify the interest and donations by readers, and that can be achieved only through core principles.
 Any journalistic organisation could come up with their own set of principles, and we have tested this model with a Scottish school to great reception.
 We put it up front so you know what we’re about, how we operate and what defines us.